Tom-Halstead/ExpenseTracker/README.md

 ---

 ## Features
+- User:
+    - Register a user, and receive an MFA authentication email via AWS SES.
+    - Login to the CLI to perform actions on your account.
+- Budget:
-- Budget: Enter your monthly allowance and track your expenses out of that set budget.
+    - Enter your monthly allowance and track your expenses out of that set budget.
+    - Receive monthly reports on spending, regarding budgeting and allowances.
+- Income:
-- Income: Track your incomes, set income types, calculate incomes
+    - Track your incomes, set income types, calculate incomes
+- Expenses:
+    - Manage your expenses
-- Expenses: Manage your expenses, track your monthly spending
+    - Track monthly spending

 ---